 Breathtakingly beautiful and easily accessible, it’s no wonder this is one of the most popular hikes in

 the park.
 We recommend taking the ferry across Jenny Lake before setting off to explore the glacially carved canyon.
 This is an out ‘out-and-back’ hike allowing you to decide the distance – the farther you hike the less people you will see!
-If you come down from your hike and still have more left in your legs, the walk around string lakes is stunning.
+Enjoy your lunch in the canyon.
+If you come down from your hike and still have more left in your legs, the walk around String Lake is also stunning, and a great addition to your afternoon.
+String Lake is also one of the warmer lakes in the area if you fancy a swim!

 This hike is pure bliss.
 In 1927 John D. Rockefeller purchased a vast expanse of land with the intention of

 This 5.5 mile loop that will take you two visits two of the six glacially formed lakes within the park.
-With mild elevation gain, this hike is perfect for those hoping to hike lakeside with the backdrop of the majestic Teton peaks.
+With mild elevation gain, this hike is perfect for those hoping to hike lakeside with the backdrop of the majestic Teton peaks, and is great for families or those with limited mobility